ElektraInitiative/libelektra/doc/markdownlinkconverter/README.md

 * Links starting with `@ref`, `#` for anchors and `http`, `https` or `ftp` for extern links wont be touched.
-* All other links to markdown or arbitrary source files will be converted.
+* All other links to Markdown or arbitrary source files will be converted.
 * All links to folders will be altered to the README.md in the Folder.
   This feature was introduced to be compatible with GitHub, where you can show the content of a folder in combination with the README.md of the containing folder.
-* Anchors wont work in imported markdown pages.
+* Anchors wont work in imported Markdown pages.

 ## GitHub Specialities